+Remember that company directors are also subject to legal obligations, so they must not do things like let the company keep trading if it can’t pay its debts, and they must also look after the business’s machinery and other assets.
 Also, if a company’s costs outweigh its income in its early years, it’s not possible to put those losses against the directors’ other income and claim tax back.
 The company will only be able to reduce its tax bill by means of the losses once it starts making a profit.
 For all the other business structures, losses in early years can often be used to claim a tax refund against the owners’ other income.

 Getting the business structure right is a vital step to take before you start your venture - and its important to weigh up the advantages and disadvantages of each business structure to decide which best suits your circumstances.
 If you’re in any doubt about which one will be the best fit your your business, you should speak to a professional tax or business advisor who will be able to help you.